Where knowledge, technology,

 #143 — Are Your AI Habits Hurting the Planet?

-What every AI user should know about the hidden costs of a simple prompt.
-The thermostat analogy that changes how you think about every query.
+What every AI user should know about the hidden environmental cost of a simple prompt — and four things you can actually do about it.

 Read on Substack →